| The Editorial Process

 Journal provides no free printed reprints.
 Authors can purchase reprints, payment for which should be done at the time of submitting the proofs.

 The entire contents of the Pediatric Respirology and Critical Care Medicine are protected under Indian and international copyrights.
 The Journal, however, grants to all users a free, irrevocable, worldwide, perpetual right of access to, and a license to copy, use, distribute, perform and display the work publicly and to make and distribute derivative works in any digital medium for any reasonable non-commercial purpose, subject to proper attribution of authorship and ownership of the rights.
-The journal also grants the right to make small numbers of printed copies for their personal non-commercial use under Creative Commons Attribution-Noncommercial-Share Alike 3.0 Unported License.
+The journal also grants the right to make small numbers of printed copies for their personal non-commercial use under Creative Commons Attribution-Noncommercial-Share Alike 4.0 International Public License.

 - Signed by all contributors

 - Last name and given name provided along with Middle name initials (where applicable)

 - Author for correspondence, with e-mail address provided